RebelGuy/chat-mate/projects/server/readme.md

 Can return the following errors:
 - `400`: When the request data is not sent, or is formatted incorrectly.
 - `404`: When the given user is not found.

+## Livestream Endpoints
+Path: `/livestream`.

+### `GET /`
+*Current schema: 1.*

+Gets the list of all livestreams with any status.

+Returns data with the following properties:
+- `livestreams` (`PublicLivestream[]`): The list of livestreams, sorted by start time in ascending order.
+Livestreams that haven't started yet are placed at the end of the array.

 ## Log Endpoints
 Path: `/log`.